Specialists in Soil InvestigationSpecialists in Soil Investigation

 First salvaging operation

 The first aircraft in the series of promising salvagings with missing crew is the Short Stirling W7630 MG-M, a RAF aircraft that crashed in 1942.
-The excavations in Echt-Susteren, Limburg, started on September 16th.
+The excavations in Echt-Susteren, Limburg, started on September 16th 2019.
 In September 1942, returning from Düsseldorf, the damaged aircraft landed on a field which belonged to an abbey.
 Two crew members managed to escape with a parachute.
 One of the pilots survived the war, two others were found dead and were immediately buried.
-The other four occupants are missing and will hopefully be found in the coming weeks, after almost eighty years
+The other four occupants are missing and will hopefully be found after almost eighty years

 Role of T&A Survey